-- This breed should be placed with a family who is seriously active.
+- This breed should be placed with a family that is seriously active.

-- You should exercise this breed a minimum of 60 minutes each day.
+- You should exercise this breed for a minimum of 60 minutes each day.

 - They are protective dogs, who always ensure the safety of their families.

 - This breed will naturally herd because both parents are herders.

 - Socialization is an important part of training.

-- Without proper socialization, this pup may be warier of strangers.
+- Without proper socialization, this pup may be wary of strangers.

 - He needs space both inside and outside of the home.

 - This breed gets on well with children and other household pets.

 - Their coats need brushing several times a week.